KnowOneActual/bulletproof-video-playback/README.md

 1. Fork the repo
 2. Create a feature branch
 3. Add tests for new functionality
+4. Ensure tests pass and code is formatted
-4. Submit a pull request
+5. Submit a pull request

-## Roadmap

-- [ ] GPU acceleration detection (NVIDIA/AMD)
-- [ ] Real-time frame preview
-- [ ] Audio-only extraction & optimization
-- [ ] Subtitle handling
-- [ ] WebUI dashboard
-- [ ] Integration with CasparCG workflows

-## Support

-Issues, PRs, and discussions welcome on GitHub!